Aipcecodes/codes/LU - Code of Ethics.md

 As an extension of the above freedoms, the right to information takes root in recognition of the legitimate interest of the public to be informed.
 It specifies the conditions for the exercise of a free press in a democratic society, and the prerogatives and responsibilities of those whose primary function is inform.
 The right to be informed includes the right of the media and journalists to seek and transmit information without hindrance or constraints, and the public’s right to access freely.

 For this purpose, it is necessary to recall the main principles set out in the Declaration Universal Declaration of Human Rights and the Convention of the Council of Europe.
-“All Everyone has the right to freedom of opinion and expression, which includes the right not to freedom to hold opinions without interference and to seek, receive and impart considerations impart information and ideas through any expression whatsoever. “(Article 19 of the Universal Declaration of Human Rights)
+"All Everyone has the right to freedom of opinion and expression, which includes the right not to freedom to hold opinions without interference and to seek, receive and impart considerations impart information and ideas through any expression whatsoever. "(Article 19 of the Universal Declaration of Human Rights)

-“Everyone has the right to freedom of expression.
-This right includes freedom to hold opinions and freedom to receive and impart information and ideas there can be no interference by public authority and regardless of border. “(Article 10 of the Convention for the Protection of Human Rights and Fundamental Freedoms of the Council of Europe)
+"Everyone has the right to freedom of expression.
+This right includes freedom to hold opinions and freedom to receive and impart information and ideas there can be no interference by public authority and regardless of border. "(Article 10 of the Convention for the Protection of Human Rights and Fundamental Freedoms of the Council of Europe)

 **Ad Art.
 4 From the accuracy and truthfulness**